Why You Should Include YouTube in Your Ad Spend

 YouTube offers the chance for any advertiser to make a significant impact on video advertising.
 The most important thing to remember that unlike television you’re not spending your media buy on the widest exposure, your spending money to reach a specific audience.
 You can, of course, spend as much on a YouTube buy as you could a national television buy – however even larger spends should be targeted to an audience in place.
 It’s still very possible to make a significant impact on your sales by investing even a modest amount into a properly targeted video ad.

 The death of traditional television

 Ask around and I bet you know someone who hasn’t paid for cable or traditional television in years and doesn’t miss it.
-Influencers are the new celebrities and celebrity is now accessible, making for a new-celebrity market with infinite potential to change, collaborate, evolove, create drama and beautiful things, alike.
+Influencers are the new celebrities and celebrity is now accessible, making for a new-celebrity market with infinite potential to change, collaborate, evolve, create drama and beautiful things, alike.

 As of 2016 Google Launched YouTube Prefered.
 A program that packages the “best” or top-performing content on YouTube in “easy-to-buy” packages for advertisers.
 Which means with the right package you can guarantee your video is seen on the channels that matter to your audience most.
-In the world of commercial video advertising this is a dream come true for advertisers as not only can we buy spots on specific kinds of YouTube channels, we can see detailed results and gauge consumers interest – better understand your audience in order to communicate with them even better in the future.
+In the world of commercial video advertising, this is a dream come true for advertisers as not only can we buy spots on specific kinds of YouTube channels, we can see detailed results and gauge consumers interest – better understand your audience to communicate with them even better in the future.

 This is a significant direction for YouTube as it’s creating a visible difference in the tiers of videos that are on its platform.
 Whereas before good content will filter to the top naturally – it looks as if going forward, YouTube will have more incentive to boost channels that perform well initially for advertising markets to maintain or grow the popularity of the channel.
 Only time will tell on that.